brainandforce/Electrum.jl/docs/src/types.md

 Binary operations, however, need checks to ensure that two grids are compatible with each other.
 "Compatible" means:
-  * The datagrids are of the same spatial dimension
+  * The datagrids are of the same spatial dimension.
-  * The basis vectors of both grids are identical
+  * The basis vectors of both grids are identical.
-  * The shifts of both grids are identical
+  * The shifts of both grids are identical.
-  * The number of elements along each dimension are identical
+  * The number of elements along each dimension are identical.

 Failure to meet any of these criteria will result in an `AssertionError` being thrown.
 The internal function `Xtal.grid_check()` performs these checks and is called before binary operations are performed.

-In the future, we may relax the third requirement.
+In the future, we may relax the third requirement by using interpolation, though a warning will be thrown if this is invoked.